resources

 Florida E-Verify Mandate

-On May 10, 2023, Florida Governor Ron Desantis signed SB 1718, an immigration bill, that requires the use of E-Verify by private employers with at least 25 employees.
-Employers must begin using the Federal E-Verify system by July 1, 2023.
+On May 10, 2023, Florida Governor Ron Desantis signed SB 1718, an immigration bill that requires the use of E-Verify by private employers with at least 25 employees.
+Employers must begin using the federal E-Verify system by July 1, 2023.
 E-Verify is a free service provided by USCIS.

-Employers must also retain documents used to verify employee employment eligibility for at least 3 years.
+Employers must also retain documents used to verify employee employment eligibility for at least three years.
 E-Verify should not be used to verify employment authorization or identity for applicants and should only be used to verify newly hired employees within 3 days of hire.
 Unless an employer is subject to the FAR clause, they should not create an E-Verify case for existing employees.

 How Does E-Verify Work?

 E-Verify works by electronically comparing the information from an employee’s Form I-9 with records available to SSA and/or DHS to verify the identity and employment eligibility of each newly hired employee and/or employee assigned to a covered federal contract.
+Employers are still required to complete Form I-9 for new employees.

 Next Steps